ms-iot/imx-iotcore/Documentation/winpe-mmc.md

 1. copy the WinPE image to an SD card
 1. copy firmware to the SD card

-The script [make-winpe.cmd](../build/tools/make-winpe.cmd) does all of the above, and can configure the WinPE image to flash an FFU to a storage device at boot.
+The script [make-winpe.cmd](../build/tools/make-winpe.cmd) does all of the above for an ARM32 board and can configure the WinPE image to flash an FFU to a storage device at boot.
+For an i.MX8 board use [make-winpe-i.MX8.cmd](../build/tools/make-winpe-i.MX8.cmd) instead.

 You must install the following software: